-Self Harm and Mutiliation
+Self Harm and Mutilation

-Northbound offers a safe and effective treatment setting for individuals who practice self harm.
+Northbound offers a safe and effective treatment setting for individuals who practice self-harm.

 Each person treated not only understands the underlying causes of their behavior but becomes empowered to arrest the behavior and experience inner healing.
-Self harm is distressing to those who witness its effects and is rightfully understood as a cry for help.
+Self-harm is distressing to those who witness its effects and is rightfully understood as a cry for help.